 - [NSURLSession uploadTaskWithRequest:fromFile:completionHandler:]

 You can also send network call timings to Raygun manually using the following Raygun4iOS API.

 The first parameter is the event type, which can currently be NetworkCall or ViewLoaded.
 The name string can be whatever works best for you - for network calls, the HTTP method and url is a recommended example.
 The duration is the milliseconds that you've measured the network call to take.

-Details about all automatically and manually logged network calls can be found on the Performance tab of your Pulse for mobile dashboard.
+Details about all automatically and manually logged network calls can be found on the Performance tab of your Real User Monitoring for mobile dashboard.

 Filtering network calls

 If you don’t wish the performance of certain network requests to be logged, you can filter them out by URL.